"The Pandemic's Testing of Stakeholder Governance"

 Contact:

-Omari Scott Simmons is a leading corporate governance and higher education expert whose impactful work is utilized by scholars, courts, policymakers, and practitioners.
-His research appears in top journals and is cited by federal and state courts.
+Omari Scott Simmons is a leading expert in corporate governance and higher education, whose impactful work is utilized by scholars, courts, policymakers, and practitioners.
+His research is published in top journals and has been cited by federal and state courts.
 Professor Simmons comments on corporate governance and higher education matters for various media outlets.
-His recent research examines emerging corporate governance challenges, such as political risk, and the evolving role of corporate directors, intermediaries, and business courts.
+His research examines emerging corporate governance challenges, including political risk, as well as the evolving roles of corporate directors, intermediaries, and business courts.
+His recent work explores the intersection of civil rights and corporate governance.

 Professor Simmons is an elected member of the American Law Institute.
 He is also the Co-Founder and Executive Director of the Simmons Memorial Foundation (SMF), an award-winning nonprofit organization that provides a range of college access-related services to students.
 An organizational case study of SMF is captured in his book Potential on the Periphery: College Access from the Ground Up (Rutgers Univ.
 Press).